dashincubator/dash-incubator-rules/rules.md

 >1.
 A Task number, which is the sequential number of the Task in the relevant Checklist
 >2.
 A Description, summarising the broad requirements by a short definition is needed, and a link to a Specification to provide further detail if needed.
 >3.
 An amount of Dash for the Reward.
 This can be [negotiated](#432-pricing-tasks) between the Admin and prospective users
->5.
-A due-date and Task assignee
+>4.
+A due date and Task assignee
 >
 > This information should be entered into the Task description in the following format:
 >